Bone health and looking after yourself

 Keeping your bones healthy is important throughout your life, not just during cancer treatment.
 These changes are helpful for everyone, so your family and friends can benefit from them too.

-Eat a balanced diet.
-In particular, make sure you eat foods that contain calcium and vitamin D. This will help keep your bones strong and healthy.
+Eat a healthy and balanced diet.
+Try to include foods that contain calcium and vitamin D. This will help keep your bones strong and healthy.

 A balanced diet includes:

-- some foods that are rich in protein, such as meat, fish, soya beans and lentils
+- protein, such as meat, fish, soya beans and lentils

 - starchy foods (carbohydrates), such as rice, bread, pasta, potatoes and whole grains